yk-liu/yk-liu.github.io/competition/index.md

 | 16:30 - 17:00 | Awards ceremony | Intel may provide opportunities for further collaborations with the potential teams |
 | 17:00 - 18:00 | Discussions   |  |

+# Partners
+We thank the following partners for their data contribution and valuable suggetions on the competition.